My Brother Jonathan (film): Plot

 The story revolves around the life of Jonathan Dakers, a small-town doctor.
 He is training to be a surgeon when his father dies.
 Due to the resulting financial problems, he cannot continue his training.
-The story goes briefly into flashback: to 1900.
+The story starts in present time but then goes briefly into flashback to 1900.
 Jonathan and his brother go to a new private school.
 As soon as they arrive they join a game of cricket, where a young girl Edith (Edie) keeps the score.

+The story then jumps forward (still in flashback) to Jonathan in his studies as a doctor.
+He then meets Edith again and they become involved.
+He asks her to marry him but she declines saying she wants to travel.

-We return to the death of his father (in a car accident).
-It is revealed that the father had misspent Jonathan's inheritance (which was in trust).
+At the hospital Jonathan is called to certify a death and it turns out to be his father, hit by a car while crossing the road.
+It is then revealed that the father was a corset salesman (which even his wife did not know) and he had misspent Jonathan's inheritance (which was in trust).
 Jonathan promises his brother Harold that he will still be able to finish his degree at Cambridge University.

-He buys a share in Dr. Hammond's general practice in Wednesford, a poor foundry town in the north.
-He maintains a relationship with Edie, writing to her as she winters in Monte Carlo on the French Riviera.
+Jonathan buys a share in Dr. Hammond's general practice in Wednesford, a poor foundry town in the north.
+He maintains a relationship with Edie, writing to her as she winters with her mother in Monte Carlo on the French Riviera.
 The local cottage hospital refuses him permission to bring his patients there and as he is not a Fellow of the Royal College of Surgeons also refuse him permission to operate.

+Harold and Jonathan are supposed to travel to London where Edie is to meet them.
+A patient collapses in the surgery and Jonathan decides to stay and operate on her to remove her appendix.